ajpen/LeapDroneController/README.md

 # LeapDroneController

 A c++ application that uses the Leap Motion to control the Parrot Mambo Fly Drone with hand gestures.

+LeapDroneController was the final project of my Advanced Programming Techniques Honors class.
+It was  a C++ class, which is why this project written in mostly C++.

 Requirements
 ============